d-ries/linux-essentials/04_filesandfolders/02_lab.md

 # Lab <!-- {docsify-ignore} -->
-In the previous chapter Linus had just downloaded a `server.jar` file but he is confused as to where this file is located now!
+In the previous chapter Linus downloaded a `server.jar` file but he is confused as to where this file is located!
 In this lab we will find out how we can view and navigate through folders and how we can use some basic commands to work with files.

-## Finding the server.jar file <!-- {docsify-ignore} -->
+## Finding the server.jar file

 Before doing anything else, Linus really wants to find his `server.jar` file that he just downloaded in the previous chapter.
 Using the `man -k directory` command he finds out that there are all kinds of commands available to work with directories.
 The first command that Linus checks out is the `pwd` command:
 ```